zaltark/tree-packing-challenge/README.md

 # Santa 2025: Tree Packing Challenge

 This repository contains a high-performance local pipeline for the Santa 2025 Tree Packing Challenge.
-The project features a mathematically optimized "Slanted Brick" tiling strategy that outperforms standard greedy heuristics by up to 50%.

-## The Champion: Native Grid Brick Tiler
+## Current Strategy: The Duo
-Our top-performing model utilizes a **Native Grid Tiling** strategy.
+We use a two-pronged approach for optimal packing:
+1. **The Architect (Brick Tiler):** Our primary high-N engine using a Slanted Brick tiling strategy.
+2. **The Prime Solver (Annealer):** Our specialized model used for small N and complex odd/prime configurations where rigid grids are less efficient.

 ### Key Insights:
 - **Jigsaw Interlocking:** Alternating trees (0° and 180°) allows triangular tiers to nest perfectly, eliminating internal gaps.
-- **Native Grid Logic:** Every tree, including the remainder in odd-numbered problems, is assigned to a mathematical brick slot.
-This ensures that even odd configurations maintain a dense, uniform structure.
+- **Native Grid Logic:** The Brick Tiler assigns trees to mathematical brick slots for uniform density.
-- **Shell Growth:** The grid expands from the center in square "onion" layers, keeping the total bounding box aspect ratio as close to a perfect square as possible.
+- **Prime Optimization:** The Prime Solver uses simulated annealing to find organic, high-density clusters for edge cases.

 ## Model Benchmarks (Final Scores)